 Animal Holding Rooms

-All animal rooms are programed to have the proper light-dark cycles to maintain circadian rhythm in the laboratory animals.
+All animal rooms are programmed to have the proper light-dark cycles to maintain circadian rhythm in the laboratory animals.
 “Daylight” intensity and room temperature is controlled according to both the physiological needs of the animals, the comfort and occupational safety of animal handlers.

 IVC equipment is closely monitored to ensure the cages are properly ventilated for life supporting and properly pressurized for biosecurity maintenance.